Publish Date: 10/11/2022

 Dozens of Sibbo’s countrymen similarly made the trek across the Atlantic to cheer on the world title contender despite the fact that Tony was a 7-to-2 underdog even in London’s betting parlors.
 The odds were stacked so high against Sibson in the States that Las Vegas reportedly didn’t even bother to put an official line on the bout.
 “If Sibson wins, he’ll go home a national hero.
 If I win, I’ll just go home,” admitted a lachrymose if pragmatic Marvin Hagler who was well aware of the value he contributed to the proud tradition of the middleweight division, even if some were reluctant to concur with his sense of self-worth.

 Sibson had earned the esteemed status as Hagler’s mandatory challenger by toughing out a win over Dwight ‘Dynamite’ Davison in a WBC title eliminator in Birmingham almost a year before.
 One of the more underrated Detroit-based boxers who fought out of the star-making Kronk gym, Davison boasted impressive victories over the likes of Murray Sutherland, Willie ‘The Worm’ Monroe, Doug Demmings, Jamie Thomas, Sugar Ray Seales, Curtis Parker, and Wilford Scypion.
-He lost only once prior to tangling with Sibson in a huge upset by way of a unanimous decision which went to Robbie Epps on the Larry Holmes vs. Trevor Berbick undercard at Caesars Palace.
+He lost only once prior to tangling with Sibson in a huge upset by way of a unanimous decision which went to Robbie Epps on the Larry Holmes vs Trevor Berbick undercard at Caesars Palace.

 Five months prior to defeating Davison, Tony Sibson made the boxing community sit up and take notice when he demolished recently unseated world middleweight champion and former sparring partner Alan Minter inside of three rounds at Wembley Arena.
 The setting and outcome of Minter’s title defense against Marvin Hagler the year before were identical.
 Actually, Hagler needed fourteen fewer seconds than Sibson to violently snatch the 160-pound crown from off of Minter’s bloody cranium amidst shameful hostility raining down from Wembley’s cheap seats where nationalist hooligans hurled beer bottles at the new champion.
+Check out the top boxing betting sites.

 Win, lose, or draw, Sibbo was guaranteed a $537,000 payday, by far his biggest to date.
 Hagler, as the star attraction and defending undisputed champion, would make $1.1 million.
 All things considered, not too shabby for the likeable lad from Leicester who elevated his station in life from grinding out a humble, meager existence in abattoirs and on construction sites to gaining renown and respect by winning British, Commonwealth, and European boxing titles.